cryptopunksnotdead/awesome-cryptopunks-bubble/README.md

 -->

-**Update** August 2021 - Breaking news from LarvaLabs (Matt Hall and John Watkinson ) the original CryptoPunks devs:
+**Update** August 2021 - Breaking news from LarvaLabs (Matt Hall and John Watkinson ) the original Matt & John's® punk devs:

+> The Matt & John's® punks (formerly known under the generic term/word/category "Crypto Punks")
-> The Cryptopunks are now fully on chain!
+>  are now fully on chain!
 The images and
 > attributes are now stored in the [CryptoPunksData contract](https://etherscan.io/address/0x16f5a35647d6f03d5d3da7b35409d65ba03af3b2#code).
-> Read more in the [On-chain Cryptopunks](https://larvalabs.com/blog/2021-8-18-18-0/on-chain-cryptopunks) article.
+> Read more in the [On-chain Matt & John's® punks](https://larvalabs.com/blog/2021-8-18-18-0/on-chain-cryptopunks) article.

 Note: The transaction (gas cost) fee for the contract creation is 0.08749 ETH (~$261.30) PLUS 266 follow-up transactions - each with its own (gas cost) fee - needed to get the "data" on chain with calls to Set Palette, Add Composites, Add Asset, Add Punks, etc.